Alexandria-Pineville Educational Facilities

 Alexandria is a major education center for all of Central Louisiana.
 It features a number of high schools, colleges & universities and private schools.
 Described below are some of the major educational facilities in the area.

-Louisiana College is situated on an 81-acre campus in Pineville.
+The university was founded on October 3, 1906, and is situated on an 81-acre campus in Pineville.
 The school has twenty-five academic and residential buildings.

-Louisiana College awards the Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Social Work, and Bachelor of General Studies degrees and offers more than seventy majors, minors and pre-professional programs.
+It awards the Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Social Work, and Bachelor of General Studies degrees and offers more than seventy majors, minors and pre-professional programs.

-Louisiana College teams participate as a member of the National Collegiate Athletic Association's Division III.
+Its athletic teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Wildcats are a member of the American Southwest Conference (ASC); and formerly competed in the Gulf Coast Athletic Conference (GCAC) of the National Association of Intercollegiate Athletics (NAIA).

 Men's sports include baseball, basketball, cross country, football, golf, soccer and tennis; while women's sports include basketball, cross country, soccer, softball and tennis.